 Wondering where your child has gone and what they’re up to?
 You can pinpoint the location of their Android device using the location settings.

 You can also view their location history, providing they are 13 or over.
-To do so, open Family Link, select your child’s name and tap Manage settings > More > Manage Google activity > Manage Activity Controls.
+To do so, open Family Link, select your child’s name and tap Manage Settings> More > Manage Google activity > Manage Activity Controls.
 Scroll down and turn Location History on or off.

 Two-factor authentication

 2FA, as it’s also known, is a belt-and-braces approach to online security.
-As well as entering your password, you’ll have to enter a unique one-off code that you’re sent by another method, for example by text message, before you can sign into an online service.
+As well as entering your password, you’ll have to enter a unique one-off code that you’re sent by another method, for example, by text message, before you can sign into an online service.

-It’s a handy way of ensuring that it’s really you trying to sign in, and not someone impersonating you.
+It’s a handy way of ensuring that it’s really you trying to sign in and not someone impersonating you.
 But you can also use it to restrict your child’s use of certain apps and services.

 How?
 Just enter your mobile phone number as the contact method for 2FA.
-Then they won’t be able to sign in to a service or buy something online without your say so.
+Then they won’t be able to sign in to a service or buy something online without your say-so.

 All of the major web services give the option of 2FA.
-You can see links below on how to activate it on the most popular services around.
+You can see the links below on how to activate it on the most popular services around.

 How to stop your kid’s mobile habits costing a fortune